openresty/openresty-systemtap-toolkit/README.markdown

 ngx-accept-queue
 ----------------

-This tool checks the SYN queue and ACK backlog queue for the sockets listening on the local port specified by the `--port` option.
+This tool samples the SYN queue and ACK backlog queue for the sockets listening on the local port specified by the `--port` option for the time interval when it is running.
 It can work on any server processes even it is not Nginx.

+This is a real-time sampling tool.

 SYN queue or ACK backlog queue overflowing often results in connecting timeout errors on the client side.